 - Key Features

 - Connecting Your Domain

 - Tracking Email Engagement

 - Email Limits

 - Related Features

-Note: our Email Sequences feature actually contains four different functionalities: email sequences, audience segments, web tracking, and lead scoring.
-This article focuses specifically on how to set up an email sequence.
+Note: our Marketing Tools feature actually contains five different functionalities: sequences, audience segments, web tracking, lead scoring and app connector.
+This article focuses specifically on how to set up a sequence.
 To read more on the other features, click the links above or visit the Related Features section of this article.